nwhitehead/vexflowrust/NOTES.md

     integers, then quality is degraded a bit.
 Maybe should look at transform scale/translation at least to fix this.
 Not worth fixing for rotations and skews.

+    UPDATE: I was wrong here.
+The real issue was boundary for drawing.
+When scaling up/down a pixmap using a transform, the source pixmap must have a clear boundary of pixels around it.
+Once I added a ring of empty pixels everything just worked without any hassles.